Vlajkovic01/RedditCloneFrontend/README.md

 # RedditCloneAngular

 This project was created in 2nd year at the Faculty of Technical Science at Nov Sad as a part of a project for the FrontEnd Development course.
 Later it has been expanded to 3rd year as a part of a "Manipulating e-documents" course.
-Dveleped by [@stefan](https://www.linkedin.com/in/stefanvlajkovic/)
+Developed by [@stefan](https://www.linkedin.com/in/stefanvlajkovic/)

 ## Getting started